-"Cadolzburg" was first mentioned in a document in 1157.
-In the mid-13th century it was acquired by the Hohenzollern burgraves of Nuremberg.
-The oldest stone buildings known to us date from this time; during the following centuries these were extended to create a prestigious complex.
-When in the 14th/15th century the Hohenzollerns came into conflict with the city of Nuremberg, they made Cadolzburg their centre of government in Franconia.
+‘Cadolzburg’ was first mentioned in a document in 1157.
+In the mid- 13th century it was acquired by the burgraves of Nuremberg from the (Hohen-)Zollern family who rebuilt it; only the so-called crypt, which is probably from the previous 12th-century building, is older.
+During the following centuries the castle was extended to create a prestigious complex.
+When in the 14th/15th centuries the Hohenzollerns came into conflict with the city of Nuremberg, the ambitious rulers of Franconia made Cadolzburg their seat of government.
 After the court was relocated, the castle continued as an important administrative centre of the Brandenburg-Ansbach margraviate until the end of the 18th century.

-At the end of the Second World War the castle went up in flames and remained a ruin for decades.
-Over the last few decades the Bavarian Palace Administration has secured the site and the building substance.
+At the end of the Second World War the castle went up in flames.
+A few decades ago the Bavarian Palace Administration began to restore it, first securing the rock on which it stood and the building substance.
+The opening of the museum marked the completion of the conversion of the Old Palace that was commenced in 2005.

 90556 Cadolzburg